kunalphalswal/cpp/File Handling/File Handling.md

 Eg: ios::in | ios::out , which is the default mode for fstream object.

 ### Notes:
-Wherever we decide to write in a file (say at a pointer p), we erase all the existing content of the file from pointer p till the end, and then perform our write operation. (for append, we write from the eof, from which the file is already empty.)
+1. Wherever we decide to write in a file (say at a pointer p), we erase all the existing content of the file from pointer p till the end, and then perform our write operation. (for append, we write from the eof, from which the file is already empty.)
+2. Formatting characters in the file like \n or \t will reflect where you store the file content only if you access whole content at once or you access each character one by one.
+3. Delimiters: Which character we use to segregate the content.
+It means that we will store the content of the file into the specified object until we encounter a delimiter character, which will be discarded.